 - Slow-motion in 720p looks pretty bad

-- Waterproof case doesn’t allow access to the touch screen
+- The waterproof case doesn’t allow access to the touch screen

 The condition for clear footage with this camera is a bright sunny day.
 Otherwise, you are unlikely to be fully satisfied with the quality of the footage.
 Even in bright light, if the subject is moving, the camera struggles to keep up.
-The excellent quality touch screen cannot cover up for the footage quality that is entirely below what you expect it to be.
+The excellent quality touch screen cannot cover up for the footage quality entirely below what you expect it to be.

 Plus, paying this much for more or less the same old school waterproof housing that restricts the use of perhaps the only outstanding feature, the touch screen, is a little unpleasant.
-In addition to that, another major feature that attracts buyers towards the camera, that is, electronic image stabilization does not stabilize your image in the best way and bizarrely impacts your footage, which again is a significant pullback.
+Another major feature that attracts buyers towards the camera that is electronic image stabilization does not stabilize your image in the best way and bizarrely impacts your footage, which again is a significant pullback.

-So, for the verdict, this camera is worth buying if you are looking for an inexpensive and budget-friendly camera to capture family or friend moments, and the best part is, you do not need to be a professional to know how to use the camera as it is designed simply.
+So, this camera is worth buying for the verdict if you are looking for an inexpensive and budget-friendly camera to capture family or friend moments.
+The best part is that you do not need to be a professional to know how to use the camera as it is designed.

 You might have trouble with the housing.
 Nonetheless, it does its job by protecting your camera against water up to 131 feet and dust.
 Plus, you get a lot of cool good quality accessories.